Miguel de Benavides: Bishop

 He was appointed as the first bishop of Nueva Segovia and was consecrated in Mexico in 1597.
-He authored the Doctrina Christiana in Chinese, one of the earliest books printed in the Philippines.
+Along with Juan Cobo, he authored the Doctrina Christiana in Chinese, one of the earliest books printed in the Philippines.
 He arrived in Nueva Segovia in 1599 but was, after three years, appointed as the Archbishop of Manila on October 7, 1602.
 His installation in Manila was financed by King Philip III himself, for Benavides was extremely poor.
 On September 9, 1603, he directed the Franciscans to oversee the Japanese staying in the Philippines.
 In the same year, he warned the government about the nascent revolt of the Chinese population although he was also criticized for inciting it with his sermons.

 Death

-He died on July 26, 1605 in Manila.
+He died on July 26, 1605, in Manila.

-His library and personal property worth ₱1,500 were donated for the establishment of an institution of higher learning, now known as the University of Santo Tomas.
+Benavides's library and personal property worth ₱1,500 were donated for the establishment of an institution of higher learning, now known as the University of Santo Tomas, which was formally founded on April 28, 1611, nearly six years after his death.